aidapira/crypto-trading-bot-app/README.md

 ![alt text](https://github.com/aidapira/crypto-trading-bot-app/blob/master/trading_form.PNG?raw=true)

-The user flow goes as follows:
+Lastly, the CSS files for the application are placed inside content folder and imported to corresponsing views files.

+## User flow

 User inputs limit price, volume, and transaction type.
-On click of SET TARGET PRICE, the data will be sent to the setTargetPrice.ts controller which will call the /set-target-price API which will run CRUD operations save the target price into the MongoDB database.
+On click of SET TARGET PRICE, the data will be sent to the setTargetPrice.ts controller which will call the /set-target-price API.
+This API will run CRUD operations to save the target price into the MongoDB database.

 The LandingPage component fetches the target prices from the backend, then passes it to ListTargetPrices component which will render the data.